I see no rolls

 They are not rolls they are pouches of Inarizushi.

 Japanese boffins have unveiled their latest engineering masterpiece, a six speed sushi-making robot that can churn out 2,500 pieces of the stuff in just an hour.
 Sushi is big business in Japan and around the world, but the art of handmade rolls is sadly dying as the delicacy becomes ever more commoditised.
-Ensuring that supply …
+Ensuring that …

 They are not rolls they are pouches of Inarizushi.